-With so much conflicting information on the internet about cbd oil, one question we get asked time and again is “How is hemp CBD oil different than marijuana?”
+With so much conflicting information on the internet about hemp oil, one question we get asked time and again is “How is hemp oil different than marijuana?”

 At first glance, there may seem to be more similarities than differences.
 Indeed, the plants themselves look very similar, which isn’t surprising when you consider they both come from the same family.